Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 💡 Need Expert Help Selling Your Used RV?

-Marketing, screening buyers, negotiating, handling scammers—selling a used RV is essentially a full-time job.
+Marketing, screening buyers, negotiating, handling scammers — selling a used RV is essentially a full-time job.
 My done-with-you consulting packages handle the hard parts while you keep control and save thousands compared to dealer trade-ins.
-Learn more about consulting packages →

-Here's a truth most sellers learn the hard way: 95% of people who contact you about your RV are not serious buyers.
+Here's a truth most sellers learn the hard way when selling a used RV: 95% of people who contact you about your RV are not serious buyers.
 They're browsing, dreaming, comparing, or outright scammers.

-After wasting countless weekends with tire-kickers while selling a used RV, I developed a system that filters them out instantly:
+After wasting countless weekends with tire-kickers, I developed a system that filters them out instantly:

 Step 1: Initial Contact